-Grieving your miscarriage is definitely the worst part of miscarriage pain - miscarriage is horrible.
+Grieving miscarriage is definitely the worst part of miscarriage pain - miscarriage is horrible.
 There are things, though, that can help you get through.

 1) Express Grief